allenai/natural-instructions/tasks/README.md

 `task275_enhanced_wsc_paraphrase_generation` | Given a sentence and an aspect, paraphrase the sentence changing that aspect | Text Modification
 `task276_enhanced_wsc_classification` | Given a sentence and its paraphrase, decide what is the difference between them. | Classification
 `task287_casehold_legal_incorrect_answer_generation` | Given a prompt from a judicial decision and multiple potential holdings, choose one of the incorrect options | Legal , Incorrect Answer Generation
-`task290_TELLMYWHY_question_answerability` | Given a story and a question, decide whether or not the question is answerable | Classification
+`task290_TellMeWhy_question_answerability` | Given a short story and a question, decide whether or not the question is answerable | Classification
 `task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
 `task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation
+`task332_TellMeWhy_answer_generation` | Given a short story and a question, Answer the question based on the events of the story | Answer Generation